 But I've got a fair few cancerous tumors around my body.
 One in the heart, a few in the brain, and just others around the body.
-Today I want to share the story of how I became a Christian, and the struggles I've had this year, and how I've dealt with them.
+Today I want to share the story of how I became a Christian and the struggles I've had this year and how I've dealt with them.

-So my dad is a minister at Janelli Anglican Church.
-So we went to church weekly, and they sent us to youth group too.
-I've always loved youth group, and I've heard these Bible stories so many times.
+So my dad is a minister at Janelle Anglican Church.
+So we went to church weekly and they sent us to youth group too.
+I've always loved youth group and I've heard these Bible stories so many times.

-I can't pick a moment like other testimonies, but eventually it just made sense to me that I was a sinner, and the story of Jesus actually dying on the cross for us became so clear that becoming a Christian is what I should do, because eternal life with Jesus, who loved us, and he died for us, sounded great.
+I can't pick a moment like other testimonies, but eventually it just made sense to me that I was a sinner and the story of Jesus actually dying on the cross for us became so clear that becoming a Christian is what I should do because eternal life with Jesus, who loved us and he died for us, sounded great, especially compared to the alternative, eternal suffering and all.

-[25:25] Especially compared to the alternative, eternal suffering and hell.
-So shortly after this, I became a follower of Jesus.
-A verse that made this clear to me is 1 Peter 3.18, For Christ also suffered once the sins, the righteous for the unrighteous, to bring you to God.
+[25:28] So shortly after this I became a follower of Jesus.
+A verse that made this clear to me is 1 Peter 3.18 For Christ also suffered once the sins, the righteous for the unrighteous to bring you to God.

-To this day, this verse reminds me that Jesus died for our sins, for us, the unrighteous, to bring us to God in heaven.
-To this day, this is the first time we were to die for our sins, and we were to die for our sins.

-This news, you may not know.
+To this day this verse reminds me that Jesus died for our sins, for us, the unrighteous, to bring us to God in heaven.
+This news you may not know.

 I don't think I really told anyone, but earlier this year I was told I was probably going to die.
-Hearing this news shocked me, and I started to really think and worry about death, and what it means, and what's next.
+Hearing this news shocked me and I started to really think and worry about death and what it means and what's next.

-I remember after hearing this news, me and my parents just bowed our heads and prayed, and gave all our worries and thoughts to God.
-After this, we did what we thought was important, and we opened up God's word.
+I remember after hearing this news me and my parents just bowed our heads and prayed and gave all our worries and thoughts to God.
+After this we did what we thought was important and we opened up God's word.

-We read Isaiah 40, which says, I just felt refreshed and amazed that even when we go through hard times and have problems in this world, if we trust in God, we will spend eternal life in heaven with Jesus.
+We read Isaiah 40 which says Even youths grow tired and weary but those who trust in the Lord will prevail and he'll renew their strength.
+I just felt refreshed and amazed that even when we go through hard times and have problems in this world if we trust in God we will spend eternal life in heaven with Jesus and we won't have these problems or hard times it will be perfect.

-[26:50] And we won't have these problems or hard times.
-It will be perfect.
-I hope my story has encouraged you.
-No matter what happens in the last, the only thing that really matters is trusting in Jesus.

-He's a 16-year-old kid who knew Jesus was the real deal, and so despite his cancer, despite his impending death, he knew where he was going, to glory.
+[26:53] I hope my story has encouraged you no matter what happens in the life the only thing that really matters is trusting in Jesus.
+He's a 16 year old kid who knew Jesus was the real deal and so despite his cancer despite his impending death he knew where he was going to glory.

 Let's pray.
-Our gracious Father, we do thank you for this reminder this morning of who the Lord Jesus really is, that he is the real deal.
+Our gracious Father we do thank you for this reminder this morning of who the Lord Jesus really is that he is the real deal he is the king but the king who died for us so that we who believe might share in glory in heaven.

-He is the king.
-But the king who died for us, so that we who believe might share in glory in heaven.
-And so far, we pray that you would help us to keep listening to him, keep following him, knowing that we have the real deal.

-We ask it in Jesus' name.
-Amen.
+and so Father we pray that you would help us to keep listening to him keep following him knowing that we have the real deal we ask it in Jesus name Amen.